robertsevastjanov/RTR-105/README.md

 whoami It is a concatenation of the words "Who am I?" and prints the effective username of the current user when invoked who command lets you display the users currently logged in to your Linux operating system. pwd command stands for print working directory.
-It is one of the most basic and frequently used commands in Linux ls command is used to list files or directories in Linux and other Unix-based operating systems.
+It is one of the most basic and frequently used commands in Linux (Where am i?) ls command is used to list files or directories in Linux and other Unix-based operating systems.
 Just like you navigate in your File explorer or Finder with a GUI, the ls command allows you to list all files or directories in the current directory by default, and further interact with them via the command line. man ls - info about ls